GoogleCloudPlatform/cloud-sql-proxy/README.md

 We recommend pinning to a specific version tag and using automation with a CI pipeline to update regularly.

-The default container image uses [distroless][].
+The default container image uses [distroless][] with a non-root user.
 If you need a shell or related tools, use the Alpine or Buster images listed above.

 [distroless]: https://github.com/GoogleContainerTools/distroless